 This will encourage zero deforestation, good agricultural practices and responsible labour conditions.
 We absorb all of the additional costs so there is no impact on the cost per tonne for farmers.

 Farmers who would rather not feed soya and palm can choose from our existing range of no soya, no palm products.
-We are also actively incorporating more home-produced feed products – such as beans and rape – into our compounds and blends to reduce reliance on imported products.
+We are also actively incorporating more home-produced feed products – such as bean, rape and NovaPro – into our compounds and blends to reduce reliance on imported products.

 We are also working closely with the food industry to utilise more by-products, such as biscuit meal, which have a lower carbon footprint.